xonixx/makesure/README.md

 ## Omitted features

-- Goals with parameters, like in [just](https://github.com/casey/just#recipe-parameters)
+- Calling goals with arguments, like in [just](https://github.com/casey/just#recipe-parameters)
   - We deliberately don't support this feature.
-The idea is that the build file should be self-contained, so have all the information to run in it, no external parameters should be required.
-This should be much easier for the final user to run a build.
-The other reason is that the idea of goal parameterization doesn't play well with dependencies.
+The idea is that the build file should be self-contained, so have all the information to run in it, no external arguments should be required.
+It should be much easier for the final user to run a build.
 The tool however has limited parameterization capabilities via `./makesure -D VAR=value`.
 - Includes
   - This is a considerable complication to the tool.
 Also, it makes the build file not self-contained.
 - Shells other than `bash`/`sh`